 On April 5th, 2021, Nigerian celebrity couple, Banky W and Adesua Etomi took to Instagram to recount their experience after they lost their twins to miscarriage.

 “She [the doctor] was scanning and scanning and I was like what’s wrong and she said ‘oh nothing’ and I looked at the nurse’s face and asked what’s wrong and she said ‘Adesua’ I’m looking for the heartbeats and I said ‘for the two of them?’.”

 “…I remember collapsing on the floor wailing.
 Wailing is different from crying, it’s like a deep groin in your chest.
 I’m sharing because many women go through this and nobody talks about it because it is almost like a thing of shame for whatever reason and I don’t know why,” Adesua wrote.

-For many women who had experienced a miscarriage, coping with the pain of loss takes its toll both physically, psychologically and emotionally.
-No matter the angle it is viewed from, moving on from a pregnancy loss requires a great deal of time and patience.
+For many women who have experienced a miscarriage, coping with the pain of loss takes its toll both physically, psychologically, and emotionally.
+No matter the angle it is viewed from, moving on after a miscarriage requires a great deal of time and patience.

 In this article, we discuss this aspect of pregnancy as well as outline helpful steps to take after a miscarriage.